Hi, how can we help?

 Melanie has lived in regional areas all her life, and currently lives in Dubbo NSW with family, a German Shepherd named Loki and what seems like innumerable cats.
 When she is not working, Melanie enjoys reading, movies, gardening, dog obedience training, photography, and writing.

-Coordinator Community Engagement (FDF
+Coordinator Community Engagement

-Helping Regional Communities Prepare for Drought program)
+(FDF Helping Regional Communities Prepare for Drought Initiative)

 Based in Western Australia, Alysia joined FRRR in October 2022 as a Coordinator Community Engagement, working on the Helping Regional Communities Prepare for Drought Initiative, which is funded by the Future Drought Fund.